-Asian stocks edge up on optimism over global growth, oil rebounds
+Asian stocks edge up on optimism over global growth; U.S. dollar soft

 “This won’t cause a major financial crisis considering the current strength of the euro zone economy,” said Yukio Ishizuki, senior strategist at Daiwa Securities.

-Oil prices ticked up early on Monday after having fallen for five weeks in a row on concerns OPEC-led production cuts have failed to ease a global crude glut stemming from increased oil production in the United States.
+Oil prices ticked up after having fallen for five weeks in a row on concerns OPEC-led production cuts have failed to ease a global crude glut stemming from increased oil production in the United States.

+U.S. energy firms added 11 oil rigs in the week to June 23, bringing the total count up to 758 <RIG-OL-USA-BHI>, the most since April 2014, according to data from energy services firm Baker Hughes Inc.

 Brent crude futures rose 0.5 per cent to $45.78 per barrel from seven month lows of $44.35 hit last week.